-Delayed decoupling can readily be incorporated into existing water suppression schemes, and hence implemented into traditional multidimensional experiments, e.g. NOESY or COSY, with detection of unlabeled moieties.
+Delayed decoupling can readily be incorporated into existing water-suppression schemes and hence implemented into traditional multidimensional experiments, e.g., nuclear Overhauser effect spectroscopy (NOESY) or correlated spectroscopy (COSY), with detection of unlabeled moieties.
 Notably, X-filtering techniques are routinely employed with NOESY experiments to provide correlations between labeled and unlabeled moieties (van Ingen et al., 2002; Karimi-Nejad et al., 1999; Ogura et al., 1996; Otting and Wüthrich, 1990; Petros et al., 1992) and reveal binding sites or permit structure determinations of complexes.
-More generally, we anticipate this method to readily improve studies that focus on molecular responses of unlabeled moieties in presence of labeled partners.
-Ligand binding studies should benefit from this advance, in particular for tight binding when alternatives based on translational and rotational diffusion will fail.
-We will make immediate use of this method to monitor chemical modifications of carrier

-385 proteins, e.g. to monitor the progress of the reaction described in Fig. 1.
-Notably, although well established (Kittilä and Cryle, 2018; Worthington and Burkart, 2006), the method requires a series of active enzymes and any defective component delays or abrogates the global reaction.
+More generally, we anticipate this method will readily improve studies that focus on molecular responses of unlabeled moieties in presence of labeled partners.
+Ligand-binding studies should benefit from this advance, in particular for tight binding when alternatives based on translational and rotational diffusion will fail.
+We will make immediate use of this filtering methodology to monitor chemical modifications of carrier proteins, e.g., to monitor the progress of the reaction described in Fig. 1.
+Notably, although well established (Kittilä and Cryle, 2018; Worthington and Burkart, 2006), the method requires a series of active enzymes, and any defective component delays or abrogates the global reaction.
 With our improved scheme, we will be able to monitor steps of this reaction without interferences from residual protein signals.
+Further experiments using these improved filters will enable studies of interactions between the prosthetic arm and PCP1, in isolation and in the presence of its catalytic partner domains.